LibCrowds/libcrowds/docs/configuration/pybossa.md

 DISABLE_TASK_PRESENTER = True
 ```

-{% hint style='warning' %}
+{% hint style='danger' %}
-The settings shown here are all required for the application to run correctly.
+These settings are all required for the application to run correctly.
 {% endhint %}